hk-skit/chrome-extension-starter-kit/README.md

-# chrome-extenstion-starter-kit
+# chrome-extension-starter-kit
-A starter kit for developing chrome extensions with React.
+A starter kit for developing chrome extensions with React and HMR.